Last Updated on May 12, 2021

-A spectacular feast for the eyes, the awe-inspiring Multnomah Falls travels 635 feet down three major drops (upper, main and lower falls).
-The falls is located only a 30 minute drive outside of Portland, on Multnomah Creek in the Columbia River Gorge.
-Multnomah Falls is Oregon’s most recognizable waterfall, the tallest waterfall in Oregon and one of the most iconic natural wonders of the state.
+A spectacular feast for the eyes, the awe-inspiring Multnomah Falls travels 635 feet down three major drops (upper, main, and lower falls).
+The falls are located only a 30-minute drive outside of Portland, on Multnomah Creek in the Columbia River Gorge.
+Multnomah Falls is Oregon’s most recognizable waterfall, the tallest waterfall in Oregon, and one of the most iconic natural wonders of the state.
 It is also easy to reach, making it one of the most popular outdoor attractions in the Pacific Northwest.

 We have visited Multnomah Falls a few times over the years.
 When we are adventuring through Oregon, it is always a welcome stop to view and feel the beauty and power of nature’s creation.
 Plus, who does not like to always be chasing waterfalls ?